Keto Electrolytes, Everyday Energy: Build a Better Hydration Stack with Key Minerals

 • Calcium – contraction cue and skeletal guard

-Sodium & Chloride + How it Relates to Which minerals are commonly found in electrolyte powders?
+Sodium & Chloride + How it Relates to Electrolyte Powders

-Your sweat carries sodium and chloride out first, so the root cause of early cramping often traces back to this duo[1][3].
-A balanced powder keeps osmotic pressure steady, helping water move into cells rather than sit in your stomach[2][7].
-That simple explanation highlights why water alone sometimes falls short during long sessions[7].
-In our Keppi blend, we’ve chosen sodium citrate and sea-salt forms because they feel smoother on your palate and support quicker absorption.
+Your sweat carries sodium and chloride out first, so the root cause of early cramping often traces back to this duo (Jung et al., 2005; Shrimanker & Bhattarai, 2023).
+A balanced electrolyte powder keeps osmotic pressure steady, helping water move into cells rather than sloshing in your stomach (MedlinePlus, 2024; Wikipedia, 2025a).
+That simple explanation highlights why water alone sometimes falls short during long sessions (Wikipedia, 2025a).
+In our Keppi blend, sodium citrate and sea-salt forms feel smoother on your palate and support quick absorption.

 • Maintains nerve signaling and muscle responsiveness